FinalFate0/ContactList_DotNetCore/README.md

   - `Migrations` - Folder for the generated Migrations from the database context
   - `Models`
     - `Contact.cs` - Database model of the Contact table
-  - `ContactsDatabaseContext.cs` - Database structure description, database seeding
+  - `ContactsDatabaseContext.cs` - Database structure description for database generation

 ## Building the application (Windows)